FRCTeam3255/NURDVision/README.md

 _Jetson intial setup complete!_

 ### Jetson NURDVision installation:
-**Access to the internet is required - make sure the jetson is connected to the internet via ethernet**
+**Access to the internet is required - make sure the Jetson is connected to the internet via ethernet**

-A PC is no longer needed as this work is done on the jetson itself.
+A PC is no longer needed as this work is done on the Jetson itself.
 Alterantively this can be done via ssh (password ubuntu) by typing:

 	ssh ubuntu@tegra-ubuntu.local